AnthonyMu5/Portfolio/README.md

 as time goes on.

 here's a list of missing requiremnts or errors:
--Different screen sizes are not arranged
+Different screen sizes are not arranged
--images in the project section overlap each other when you hover over them -email link isn't working properly
+, images in the project section overlap each other when you hover over them , email link isn't working properly.

 I'm sure there are more out there but those are the main concerns I forgot to add or fix.